 1. Reviewing Assigned Vehicles for Low Mileage on an Annual Basis

-One of the first things that fleet managers should do is review the amount of miles that their drivers are putting on their vehicles.
+One of the very first things fleet managers should do is review the amount of miles that their drivers are putting on their vehicles.

 The question that should sprout after reviewing annual mileage is whether or not every driver that’s assigned a vehicle actually needs a vehicle, said Angela Gregorowicz, LeasePlan USA – fleet cooperative account manager.